 Difficulties in Senior Care and Nursing Home Care

-The problems the current senior care crisis are fairly clear.
+The problems with the current senior care crisis are fairly clear.

 The old demographic model of a pyramid is becoming square